junxit/us-congress-bills-111/metadata.md

 - 2009-09-10 — Placed on the Union Calendar, Calendar No. 141.
 - 2009-09-10 — Reported by the Committee on Agriculture.
 H. Rept.
 111-253.
 - 2009-09-10 — Reported by the Committee on Agriculture.
 H. Rept.
 111-253.
+- 2009-09-15 — Considered under suspension of the rules. (consideration: CR H9514)
+- 2009-09-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+511.
+- 2009-09-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-09-15 — Mr. Holden moved to suspend the rules and pass the bill.
+- 2009-09-15 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H9514)
+- 2009-09-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H9514)